 Wait for Approval: After submitting your application, OMMP staff will verify the information in your application and issue you a 30-day receipt if your application is complete.
 This receipt has the same legal effect as a medical marijuana card for 30 days.
 Your physical medical marijuana card will be mailed to your address once it becomes available

 The Oregon Medical Marijuana Act permits medical marijuana patients and their caregivers to buy medical marijuana from dispensaries.
 Medical marijuana patients are persons registered with the Oregon Medical Marijuana Program and authorized to legally receive medical marijuana treatments.
 They must have been diagnosed with certain qualifying medical conditions and recommended by attending healthcare providers for medical marijuana therapies.
-The qualifying medical conditions for marijuana treatment in Oregon are:
+The qualifying medical conditions for marijuana treatment in Oregon in 2024 are:

 Yes, the Oregon medical marijuana program allows patients to apply for medical marijuana cards via its online application system.
 Patients can also obtain authorizing provider statements certifying medical marijuana use via telemedicine.